Quantization for LLM: A HW/SW Co-Design Perspective

 \[\mathrm{F_2} \,=\, (-1)^{\,\mathrm{S}_{2}} \,\cdot\, 2^{\,\mathrm{E}_{1}-\mathrm{B}} \,\cdot\, \left(\,1.\mathrm{M}_{2} \;/\; 2^{\,\mathrm{E}_{1}-\mathrm{E}_{2}}\,\right) \,=\, (-1)^{\,\mathrm{S}_{2}} \,\cdot\, 2^{\,\mathrm{E}_{1}-\mathrm{B}} \,\cdot\, \left(\,1.\mathrm{M}_{2} \gg (\mathrm{E}_{1}-\mathrm{E}_{2})\,\right)\]

-The above step is called “Exponent Alignment”, where two numbers’ exponents are compared and aligned to the larger exponent.
-Since we increase the exponent of \(\mathrm{F}_{2}\) by \((\,\mathrm{E}_{1}-\mathrm{E}_{2}\,)\), its mantissa needs to be divided by \(2^{\,\mathrm{E}_{1}-\mathrm{E}_{2}}\), which is equivalent to right-shifting the mantissa by \((\,\mathrm{E}_{1}-\mathrm{E}_{2}\,)\) bits.
+The above step is called “Exponent Alignment”, where the two input exponents are compared and aligned to the larger one.
+Since we increase the exponent of \(\mathrm{F}_{2}\) by \((\,\mathrm{E}_{1}-\mathrm{E}_{2}\,)\), its mantissa needs to be divided by \(2^{\,\mathrm{E}_{1}-\mathrm{E}_{2}}\), which is equivalent to right-shifting the mantissa by \((\mathrm{E}_{1}-\mathrm{E}_{2})\) bits.

 The addition sum can then be expressed as:

-\[\mathrm{A} = \mathrm{F_1} + \mathrm{F_2} \,=\, 2^{\,\mathrm{E}_{1} - \mathrm{B}} \,\cdot\, \underbrace{\left[\; (-1)^{\,\mathrm{S}_{1}} \cdot 1.\mathrm{M}_{1} \;+\; (-1)^{\,\mathrm{S}_{2}} \cdot \left(\,1.\mathrm{M}_{2} \gg (\mathrm{E}_{1}-\mathrm{E}_{2})\,\right) \;\right]}_{\text{Un-norm Mantissa}}\]
+\[\mathrm{F_1} + \mathrm{F_2} \,=\, 2^{\,\mathrm{E}_{1} - \mathrm{B}} \,\cdot\, \underbrace{\left[\; (-1)^{\,\mathrm{S}_{1}} \cdot 1.\mathrm{M}_{1} \;+\; (-1)^{\,\mathrm{S}_{2}} \cdot \left(\,1.\mathrm{M}_{2} \gg (\mathrm{E}_{1}-\mathrm{E}_{2})\,\right) \;\right]}_{\text{Un-norm Mantissa}}\]

+Based on the above analysis, you may notice that it’s not straightforward to derive a good upper bound for the floating-point adder’s area complexity.
+There are also many low-level design considerations that vary across different hardware vendors when they design a floating-point adder.
+For example, how many bits should we reserve for accumulating the shifted mantissa \(1.\mathrm{M}_{2} \gg (\mathrm{E}_{1}-\mathrm{E}_{2})\) after exponent alignment?
 At FP32-E8M23, the largest and smallest representable exponents are \(127\) and \(-126\), respectively.
-This means that the 24-bit mantissa (including the hidden bit) can be right-shifted by up to \(253\) bits, leading to a total precision of \(277\) bits for accumulating two aligned mantissa, which is clearly not a practical choice.
-Thus, in reality, hardware vendors typically store the shifted mantissa using much less precision, which can often be found through reverse engineering.
-This limited precision creates a trade-off between numerical accuracy and hardware cost: allocating less precision to accumulate the shifted mantissa reduces hardware cost but harms numerical accuracyFor instance, DeepSeek-V3 finds that on NVIDIA H800 GPUs, the accumulation precision of FP8 MAC is only 14 bits, which can introduce a maximum relative error of nearly 2% compared to using FP32 accumulation precision..
+This means that the 24-bit input mantissa (including the hidden bit) can be right-shifted by up to \(253\) bits, leading to a total precision of \(277\) bits for accumulating two aligned mantissa, which is clearly not a practical choice.
+Thus, in reality, the shifted mantissa is always truncated and accumulated with much lower precisionFor a given hardware platform, the exact precision of its mantissa accumulator can often be determined through reverse engineering..
+This introduces a trade-off between numerical accuracy and hardware cost: allocating less precision to accumulate the shifted mantissa reduces hardware cost but harms numerical accuracyFor instance, DeepSeek-V3 finds that on NVIDIA H800 GPUs, the accumulation precision of FP8 MAC is only 14 bits, which can introduce a maximum relative error of nearly 2% compared to using FP32 accumulation precision..

-III.
+II.
 Quantization Basics

 Let’s now jump into quantization: one of the most popular methods to improve the hardware efficiency of LLMs.

 Compute-based quantization enables computation on low-bit MAC hardware, whereas memory-based quantization requires an additional memory access to the codebook cache before performing computation on BF16 MAC hardware.
-Hence, at the same model compression ratio, compute-based quantization typically consumes significantly less area and energy, making it the favorable approach in modern LLMsExamples include DeepSeek-V3, DeepSeek-R1, Qwen3.5, GPT-OSS, etc. and AI chipsExamples include NVIDIA GPU, Meta MTIA, Tesla AI4, Microsoft MAIA, etc..
+Hence, at the same model compression ratio, compute-based quantization typically consumes significantly less area and energy, making it the favorable approach in modern LLMsExamples include DeepSeek-V3, DeepSeek-V4, Qwen3.5, etc. and AI chipsExamples include NVIDIA GPU, Meta MTIA, Tesla AI4, Microsoft MAIA, etc..
 In the remaining of this blog, I will focus on discussing compute-based quantization.

-III-2.
+II-2.
 Mathematical Background

 The above example quantizes a tensor of four elements to the 3-bit sign-magnitude integer (INT3) representation, and measures the resulting root-mean-square (RMS) quantization error.
 As shown in the top-left figure, if the original tensor contains very small values that are close to zero, directly casting to INT3 will make all values underflow to zero, resulting in catastrophic information loss.
 Similarly, as shown in the bottom left-figure, if the original tensor contains very large values that overflow the INT3 range, directly casting to INT3 will clamp these large values to the endpoint of INT3, resulting in significant saturation error.